-MAT Medication Assisted Treatment is being fueled by the national relapse rates for patients with opiate use disorder are at a staggering 90% or greater.
+MAT Medication Assisted Treatment is being fueled by West Palm Beach and national relapse rates for patients with opiate use disorder.
+Addiction treatment centers, detox’s, Suboxone clinics and Suboxone doctors have limited FDA approved tools.
+Relapse rates are at a staggering 90% or greater.
 The immediate and fatal danger from using one more time has drastically increased the need for MAT Medication Assisted Treatment in the fight against addiction.
 Medical Assisted Therapy is in response to “A New Breed of Drug Addict“.

 This is due to the complex and multifaceted factors that drug and alcohol addiction treatment centers in West Palm Beach and the nation face.
 There is a limited time addiction treatment centers have from the insurance companies to address this epidemic.
 They must try to address all the unique issues that their clients are experiencing.
 MAT Medication Assisted Treatment helps bridge the gap in many cases by eliminating withdrawal and cravings.
 In addition to stabilizing the patient, and allowing him or her to begin working an effective therapeutic regimen.

-MAT’s success rates, measured by preservation of life, are the highest of any treatment available (some sources estimate this rate at around 60%).
+Suboxone clinics and Suboxone doctors have the necessary training to help reduce the mortality rates associated with opioid use disorder.
+West Palm Beach, Florida has one of the nation’s highest concentration of individuals suffering from heroin and prescription drug addiction.
+Some get assistance from drug rehabilitation programs while other receive treatment from Suboxone clinics and physician’s private practices.
+MAT’s success rates, measured by preservation of life, are the highest of any treatment available (some sources estimate this rate at around 60%.)
+The entire drug rehab industry is now applying medication assisted treatment to more individuals if it is appropriate after they have been properly assessed.
 MAT Medication Assisted Treatment is one of the most effective tools for some patients to fight addiction.
 It can save lives from overdose due to unknown additives in the nebulous “powder” the patient is using (i.e. fentanyl, carfentanyl), as well as the potency of street heroin.

 MAT Medication Assisted Treatment Not the Cure